syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endhighlight %}

-{% highlight c# tabtitle="ASP.NET Core" %}

-{% endhighlight %}

 {% endtabs %}

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Perform-OCR-on-the-rotated-page-of-the-PDF-document).

 ## Layout result from OCR

 You can get the OCRed text and its bounds from a scanned PDF document by using the [OCRLayoutResult](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRLayoutResult.html) Class.
-Refer to the following code snippet.
+Refer to the following code sample.

 {% tabs %}